databrary/www/website_mods.md

 ### [Databrary.org/about/#community](http://staging.databrary.org/about/#community)

-Old site Clinton put up had links for every advisory board and committed contributor.
-Can't find the html on github, but it was on the old databrary repo.
+Add links to every advisory board and committed contributor. ~~Can't find the html on github, but it was on the old databrary repo.~~found!

-1. Add back in those links.

 ## [Datavyu.org](http://datavyu.org)